SPICE: A Synergistic, Precise, Iterative, and Customizable Image Editing Workflow: Introduction

-To overcome these limitations, we propose \textbf{\spice}, a \emph{training-free} workflow that can be easily adopted in existing text-to-image diffusion models.
-Our workflow follows a structured three-step process: (1) mask generation, (2) color and edge hint generation, and (3) two-stage denoising, as shown in \cref{fig:methods}.
-First, in the mask generation step, the user provides a mask to define the editing region and the context size, localizing the modifications while using essential contextual information from the original image.
-By constraining the editing region to the user-provided mask, \spice~strictly preserves image quality and avoid deterioration outside the mask.
+First, in the mask generation step, the user provides a mask to define the editing region and the context size, localizing the modifications while using essential contextual information from the original image. \spice~strictly constrains the editing region to the user-provided mask, preventing deterioration.

-Second, during color and edge hint generation, \spice{} allows the user to provide arbitrarily detailed or simplified image-space information to the model.
-This goes beyond conventional image editing methods \cite{brooks2023instructpix2pix, zhang2024magicbrush} that rely solely on textual prompts which can hardly provide the precise size and location according to the user's requirement.
-In contrast to existing methods, \spice{} integrates structured visual guidance from a hinted image, offering a level of control over size and positioning that exceeds what textual prompts can achieve.
+Second, by accepting color and edge hints as a hinted image, \spice~allows the user to provide arbitrarily detailed or simplified image-space information to the model.
+This resolves the issue that textual prompts cannot specify precise sizes and locations \cite{brooks2023instructpix2pix, zhang2024magicbrush}.

-Finally, \spice~uses a two-stage denoising process, where a Canny edge ControlNet model \cite{zhang2023adding} in the \emph{early} denoising steps integrates image-space hints, and a base diffusion model refines the output in the \emph{later} steps to generate diverse variations, as shown in Figure \hyperlink{figure2}{2(c)}.
-By synergizing the complementary strengths of both models, the two-stage denoising process enables \emph{precise} and \emph{customizable} editing, in which the model faithfully follows the user's requirements on the location, size, and other properties of the edited object.
-This not only enhances the quality of photo-realistic images in complex tasks but also allows AI-generated artwork to move beyond stereotypical and fundamental limitations, such as predominantly portraying a single character or repeatedly erring on details.
+Finally, \spice~uses a two-stage denoising process, where a Canny edge ControlNet model \cite{zhang2023adding} integrates image-space hints in the \emph{early} denoising steps, and a base diffusion model refines and diversifies the output in the \emph{later} steps.
+By synergizing the complementary strengths of both models, the two-stage denoising process enables \emph{precise} and \emph{customizable} editing, in which the model faithfully follows the user's requirements on properties of the edited object.
+Beyond image editing, the superior faithfulness also helps users to overcome fundamental limitations of AI-generated artwork, such as predominantly portraying a single character or repeatedly erring on details.